grafana/k6-action/README.md

       flags: --vus 50 --duration 10s
 ```

-Any additional arguments or flags to pass to the k6 cli.
-The full list of possible options is available at https://k6.io/docs/using-k6/k6-options/reference/.
+Any additional arguments or flags to pass to the k6 CLI.
+The full list of possible options is available at https://grafana.com/docs/k6/latest/using-k6/k6-options/reference/.

-For additional information, and help getting started, see https://k6.io
+For additional information, and help getting started, see https://grafana.com/docs/k6/latest/get-started/running-k6/.

 ### Environment Variables

-Environment variables can be added the same way as you do it [locally](https://k6.io/docs/using-k6/k6-options/reference/#supply-environment-variables), using the [`flags` action option](https://github.com/grafana/k6-action#flags):
+Environment variables can be added the same way as you do it [locally](https://grafana.com/docs/k6/latest/using-k6/k6-options/reference/#supply-environment-variables), using the [`flags` action option](https://github.com/grafana/k6-action#flags):

 ```yaml
 steps: